Atmospheric, Oceanic and Planetary Physics

 Observations

-We are actively involved in the retrieval of atmospheric parameters from Earth and Planetary observing satellites.
+We are actively involved in the retrieval of atmospheric parameters from Earth and Planetary observing satellites and their applications.
+A significant amount of analysis of observations from other sources is also carried out, especially as part of the validation of weather and climate model simulations.
 Our main area of experimental work is the development of space instruments for infrared remote sensing of the structure and composition of planetary atmospheres, especially the Earth's stratosphere and mesosphere.

 Research Groups: